YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.web/libxslt.md

  *
  * Permission to use, copy, modify, and distribute this software for any
  * purpose with or without fee is hereby granted, provided that the above
- * copyright notice and this permission notice appear in all copies.
+ * copyright notice and this sort.permission notice appear in all copies.
  *
  * THIS SOFTWARE IS PROVIDED ``AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED
  * WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF